BorrowCredit Scores

 How Often Should You Check Your Credit Report?

-Just as you’d check your bank account or your investment account on a regular basis to see how much money you have, it’s important to check your credit report regularly because it governs whether credit will be available to you — and how much.
+Just as you’d check your bank account or your investment account on a regular basis to see how much money you have, it’s important to check your credit report regularly because it has an impact on whether credit will be available to you — and how much.

 The information contained in your credit report is used to calculate your credit score, and that score “can significantly impact your ability to borrow any money, as well as the interest rate you’ll pay,” says Freddie Huynh, vice president of Credit Risk Analytics at Freedom Financial Network in San Francisco.

-Even if you don’t plan to take out a car loan, mortgage, credit card or other forms of credit, your score still affects your finances.
-For instance, the utility company uses credit scores to determine the deposit amounts for new customers, and auto insurance companies consider them in determining rates.
+Even if you don’t plan to apply for a car loan, mortgage, credit card or other forms of credit, your score still affects your finances.
+For instance, utility companies generally use credit scores to determine the deposit amounts for new customers, and auto insurance companies consider them in determining rates.

 “Credit reports and scores can affect the ability to rent an apartment, as many landlords now check applicants’ credit,” Huynh says.
 “Also, (some) employers are allowed to check credit reports, so credit reports can affect the ability to get a job in some cases.”

-Three major credit reporting agencies – Experian and TransUnion and Equifax (yes, that Equifax) – provide credit reports.
+Three major credit reporting agencies – Experian and TransUnion and Equifax – provide credit reports.
 While each agency provides similar information, there are often variations among them.

 In addition, you may see your credit score noted on your monthly credit card statement or bank statement, which can be an easy way to check for changes.
 However, keep one thing in mind: “Credit scores and credit reports are not the same things,” Huynh says.
 “Information from credit reports is used to develop credit scores.
 The score disclosures you may receive from creditors do not include the underlying credit report.”